Cruise Advice For the Best Florence & Pisa Port Day

 Ponte Vecchio (from Ponte Santa Trinita)

-Instead of taking photos on the bridge, step back and capture it from the side.
-From Ponte Santa Trinita, you get a clear view of the colorful shops hanging over the river, which creates one of the most recognizable scenes in Florence.
+Instead of taking photos directly on the bridge, step back and capture it from the side.
+From Ponte Santa Trinita, you’ll get a clear view of the colorful shops hanging over the river, creating one of the city’s most recognizable scenes.

 The Gates of Paradise